withastro/compiler/SYNTAX_SPEC.md

 - Only one component script block is allowed per file.
 - Any amount of whitespace may appear before the opening `---` or after the closing `---`.

 The component script is TypeScript.
-All standard TypeScript syntax is valid, apart from the exceptions and additions outlined below.
+All standard TypeScript syntax is valid, apart from the exceptions and additions outlined in §2.1.

 ### 2.1 Top-level return